-- 1) A motion to recommend approval of the Required Findings, as described in Attachment D, including a Finding of No Significant Effect, for adoption of the Area Plan amendment as described in the staff summary; and - 2) A motion to recommend adoption of Ordinance 2024-, amending Ordinance 2021-02, to amend the Tahoe Basin Area Plan as shown in Attachment C.
+- A motion to approve the Required Findings, as described in Attachment D, including a Finding of No Significant Effect, for adoption of the Area Plan amendment as described in the staff summary; and - A motion to adopt Ordinance 2024-, amending Ordinance 2021-02, to amend the Tahoe Basin Area Plan as shown in Attachment C and including the changes detailed in Exhibit A to the staff report.

-An affirmative vote of a majority of the quorum present is required for a motion to pass.
+An affirmative vote of a majority of each state's delegation is required for a motion to pass.